mcknightlabs/rtmup/_posts/2013-10-23-building-corporate-website.md

 - tech
 ---

 <p>A few months ago, I attended a panel discussion on mobile web design.
 During the Q&A session, one of the attendees explained that her company had decided to build a new corporate site.
 She went on to reveal she didn’t know much about web development but had been tasked with leading the project.
 Then she popped a question that seemed to catch all the panel members off guard— “Where do I start?”
 The question was clearly outside the scope of the mobile design talk but not surprising to hear at such an event.
-Confusion during the ‘getting started’ phase is quite common, especially for small companies that don’t have experienced web developers on staff.<p>
+Confusion during the ‘getting started’ phase is quite common, especially for small companies that don’t have experienced web developers on staff.</p>

 <p>So, what’s a good way to answer,”Where do I start?” other than, “It depends”(thanks, Capt.
 Obvious)?
 How about an anecdote…</p>